fhi-beta/mobaGenetics-qc/methylation/README.md

 $python -m venv .venv
 $pip install snakemake

-Move renv/ folder, renv.lock and .Rprofile out of Setup folder to root folder.
+Move renv/, renv.lock and .Rprofile out of Setup folder to root folder.

 Change globalConfig.yaml renv variable to TRUE.
-The globalConfig.yaml is located in input folder.

 For installation of packages into local R library:
-Start interative session with R. This will trigger renv, which is version control and package management software for R.
+Start interative session with R from root pipeline folder.
+This will trigger renv, which is version control and package management software for R.

-Before you run stuff make sure to activate your environement:
+Run the following commands:

+### activate the virtual env:
 $ source .venv/bin/activate
-This activates the virtual environment, enabling among others snakemake.
+This activates the virtual environment, enabling snakemake.

 (If you wish to jump out of the virtual enviroment, do:
 $ deactivate
 )

 ### Start interactive R:
 R